IoT-Hacking-101/website/content/bluetooth/bluetooth-stack/_index.md

 Define specific use cases and functionalities for Bluetooth devices.
 Provide a set of rules and procedures for how devices should interact in different scenarios.

-Examples of profiles include:
+#### Examples of profiles include
-Hands-Free Profile (HFP) for hands-free calling Headset Profile (HSP) for wireless headsets
+- Hands-Free Profile (HFP) for hands-free calling
+- Headset Profile (HSP) for wireless headsets
-Advanced Audio Distribution Profile (A2DP) for high-quality audio streaming Personal Area Network Profile (PAN) for creating a personal network
+- Advanced Audio Distribution Profile (A2DP) for high-quality audio streaming
+- Personal Area Network Profile (PAN) for creating a personal network

 {{< childpages >}}